skye-z/ons/README.md

 For users who have a NAS at home and use it as a storage hub.

+If you simply want to synchronize multiple `Vaults` between multiple `Obsidians`, use the official [synchronization](https://obsidian.md/sync) service.

 ## Prerequisites

 1. a NAS with [Nas Server](nas-server) installed